 3.6 Impairment

-The Company assesses, at each reporting date, whether a financial asset or a group of financial assets is impaired.
+The Company assesses, at each reporting date, whether a financial asset or a group of financial assets carried at amortized cost are credit impaired.
 Ind AS-109 on Financial Instruments, requires expected credit losses to be measured through a loss allowance.
-For trade receivables, the Company recognises expected lifetime losses using the simplified approach permitted by Ind AS-109, from initial recognition of the receivables.
+A financial asset is 'credit impaired' when one or more events that have a detrimental impact on the estimated future cash flows of the financial asset have occurred.
+For trade receivables, the Company recognizes expected lifetime losses using the simplified approach permitted by Ind AS-109, from initial recognition of the receivables.
 For other financial assets (not being equity instruments or debt instruments measured subsequently at FVTPL) the expected credit losses are measured at the 12 month expected credit losses or an amount equal to the lifetime expected credit losses if there has been a significant increase in credit risk since initial recognition.

 Measurement of expected credit losses